8r14z/coding-interview-prep/companies/amzn/README.md

 - 2 -> 4 minutes for behavioral question

 ## On-site interview
-4 hours - 4 interviews - collaborative sessions 1:1 - same chime link for all interviews
+4 hours - 4 interviews - same chime link for all interviews

-3 coding interviews (same as the phone interview) + 1 system design.
-One of 4 is bar raiser
+3 coding interviews (DS&A) + 1 system design.
+One of 4 is bar raiser round

-Response within 1 week
+*Response within 1 week*

 An interview consist:
 - Technical + Behavioral - 50 minutes